 Astra Militarum Melee Units

-While the Astra Militarum still lacks in variety when it comes to melee, we now have some.
+While the Astra Militarum still lacks variety when it comes to melee, we have some.
 In the main Astra Militarum Codex we can bring;

 - Catachans – they have a Strength bonus and Straken who can melee well

-- The Super Heavy tanks can also melee well, even if it is rather circumstantial
+- The Super Heavy tanks can also melee well, the Crush ‘Em Stratagem is superb here

-- Plus you can bring a Priest to give them all +1 Attack on the charge
+- Plus you can bring a Priest to give Infantry +1 Attack on the charge

 They are no Vanguard Veterans or Harlequins for sure.
 But there are some decent fighters in there.
 The Bullgryns are my favourite; with a Slabshield and a Bullgryn Power Maul.

 Another one from BigBear01 from Reddit.
 The Command Squad boxes are a good way of making multiple Platoon or Company Commanders plus a few special weapons guys.
 Otherwise, your special weapons options from the regular Guardsmen boxes are limited.
 The Command Squad is a good way of getting special weapons for either Command Squads, Veterans or to swap into your regular infantry squads.